-• Supervising the efficiency of the Company's internal control, especially Internal Control on Financial Reporting, internal audit, as the case may be, and the risk management systems, and discussing with the auditors or audit firms any significant internal control weaknesses detected in the course of the audit.

-• Supervising the process of drawing up and presenting regulated financial information.

-• Reviewing the Company's accounts, ensuring compliance with legal requirements and correct application of generally accepted accounting principles, for which purpose it has the direct collaboration of the external and internal auditors.
-In particular, the Audit Committee ensures that, in cases in which the auditor has included any qualification in the audit report, the Chairman of the Audit Committee explains clearly to the General Meeting the Audit Committee's opinion on the content and scope of the qualification, making a summary of that opinion available to the shareholders when notice of the Meeting is published, together with the other proposals and reports of the Board.

-• In relation to the information systems and internal control:

-- Supervising and evaluating the process of drawing up and the integrity of the financial and non-financial information presented, and the financial and non-financial risk management and control systems relating to the Company and, as the case may be, the group, reviewing compliance with regulatory requisites, adequate definition of the consolidation perimeter and correct application of accounting policies.

-Reviewing the internal control and risk management systems periodically, so that the main risks are identified, managed and reported adequately.
-Ensuring the independence and efficacy of the internal audit function; proposing the selection, appointment, re-election and removal of the person responsible for the internal audit service; proposing the budget for the service; approving or proposing to the Board of Directors the approval of the internal audit orientation and annual work plan, ensuring that its activity is focused mainly on the relevant risks (including reputational risks), receiving periodic information on its activities; and verifying that senior management takes into account the conclusions and recommendations of its reports.

-- Establishing and supervising a mechanism that allows employees and other persons related to the company, such as directors, shareholders, suppliers, customers, contractors or subcontractors to report any irregularities of potential relevance, especially financial and accounting or any other irregularities related to Fluidra that they observe in the Company or the group.
+- Supervising the effectiveness of the Company's internal control, especially Internal Control on Financial Reporting, internal audit, as the case may be, and the risk management systems, and discussing with the auditors or audit firms any significant internal control weaknesses detected in the course of the audit. - Supervising the process of drawing up and presenting statutory financial information. - Reviewing the Company's accounts, ensuring compliance with legal requirements and correct application of generally accepted accounting principles, for which purpose it has the direct collaboration of the external and internal auditors.
+In particular, the Audit Committee ensures that, in cases in which the auditor has included any qualification in the audit report, the Chairman of the Audit Committee explains clearly to the General Meeting the Audit Committee's opinion on the content and scope of the qualification, making a summary of that opinion available to the shareholders when notice of the Meeting is published, together with the other proposals and reports of the Board. - In relation to the information systems and internal control: - Supervising and evaluating the process of drawing up and the integrity of the financial and non-financial information presented, and the financial and non-financial risk management and control systems relating to the Company and, as the case may be, the group, reviewing compliance with regulatory requisites, adequate definition of the consolidation perimeter and correct application of accounting policies. - Reviewing the internal control and risk management systems periodically, so that the main risks are identified, managed and reported adequately. - Ensuring the independence and efficacy of the internal audit function; proposing the selection, appointment, re-election and removal of the person responsible for the internal audit service; proposing the budget for the service; approving or proposing to the Board of Directors the approval of the internal audit orientation and annual work plan, ensuring that its activity is focused mainly on the relevant risks (including reputational risks), receiving periodic information on its activities; and verifying that senior management takes into account the conclusions and recommendations of its reports. - Establishing and supervising a mechanism that allows employees and other persons related to the company, such as directors, shareholders, suppliers, customers, contractors or subcontractors to report any irregularities of potential relevance, especially financial and accounting or any other irregularities related to Fluidra that they observe in the Company or the group.
 This mechanism should ensure confidentiality and, in any case, provide for situations in which these matters may be reported anonymously, respecting the rights of the whistleblower and the reported person.

 Internal Audit Management is located within the Group's organization structure, and depends on the Audit Committee, so that its independence is assured as well as the performance of the assigned functions.
 All the actions carried out by Internal Audit Management that require approval are approved by the Board of Directors at the proposal of the Audit Committee.